Close

 Don’t be available to your parents 24/7

-It’s normal when you can’t answer a call or do something right there if you have other things to do.
+It’s normal when you can’t answer phone calls or do something right away if you have other things to do.
 Call later or make an appointment at another time.

 Do not spend vacations and holidays with your parents if you do not want to